Gender in College Admissions – Do Men or Women have an Edge?

-Yet to be seen is the plot of a prospective college student pretending to be a member of the opposing sex in order to gain acceptance to an elite college.
-Given the wide disparity in admission rates along gender lines at many top schools, it seems only a matter of time until Channing Tatum is donning a wig and joining a sorority on the silver screen.
+Yet to be attempted (but almost surely in development pipeline) is the plot of a prospective college student pretending to be a member of the opposing sex in order to gain acceptance to an elite college.
+Given the wide disparity in admission rates along gender lines at many top schools, it seems only a matter of time before a male member of the Stranger Things cast is donning a wig and joining a sorority on the silver screen.

 In the following blog we’ll reveal: